jhsu802701/string_in_path/README.md

     $ gem install string_in_path

-## Usage
+## Examples

+### StringInFile.present("Doppler", "/home/wbuffett/test")
-### Recursively check to see if the string "Doppler" is present in any files
+Recursively check to see if the string "Doppler" is present in any files in /home/wbuffett/test:

-in /home/wbuffett/test:
-StringInFile.present("Doppler", "/home/wbuffett/test")
+### StringInFile.replace("Doppler", "Next Generation", "/home/wbuffett/test")

-### Recursively replace every instance of "Doppler" with "Next Generation"
-in all files in /home/wbuffett/test:
+Recursively replace every instance of "Doppler" with "Next Generation" in all files in /home/wbuffett/test:
-StringInFile.replace("Doppler", "Next Generation", "/home/wbuffett/test")

 ## Contributing